Dery047/Dery047/README.md

 ---

-💚💙 Proud Seahawks fan and 12th Man — win or lose, always on the boat.
+💚💙 Proud Seahawks 12th man — win or lose, always on the boat.

 ---